 One of his biggest “flaws” in his college profile was holding onto the ball too long.
 Last three college football seasons, Williams had ranked 11th, 2nd and first in the nation in average time to throw averaging 3.27 seconds.
 The only other notable/recent college passers that posted similar time-to-throw stats include Malik Willis (3.2), Kenny Picket (3.07) and Anthony Richardson (3.16).

 Williams holding the ball for too long has been a question raised during the Bears OTAs.
+During the 2024 preseason, the only QB who held onto the ball more than Williams (3.68 average time to throw) was ex-Bears QB, Justin Fields.

 But I bring up these negative points because we have to poke holes when the price continues to rise.
-At this point – and with the Bears being the featured team on HBO’s Hard Knocks – I am not so sure he’s going to end up being a late-round QB when the dust settles closer to draft day.
-The price has gone way up for a rookie QB to QB12 which is very much projection-driven.
-These are all new coaches, receivers, etc.
+At this point – and with the Bears being the featured team on HBO’s Hard Knocks – I thought he would be too expensive to be viewed as a late-round QB on draft day.

 And consider me somewhat skeptical about Shane Waldron as the OC after he put together an uninspiring Seattle passing game that got worse from 2022 to 2023 after they lost Canales.
 He also brought with him from Seattle, Kerry Joseph as the new Bears QB coach.
 Chicago also hired Thomas Brown as the offensive passing game coordinator.
 He flamed out as Carolina’s OC in 2023 after spending 2020-2022 with the Rams.
 Do we love this offensive coaching staff?

 I mentioned earlier that the Bears had one of the healthiest WR/TE rooms last season.
 Obviously If one of the big “three” were to miss time, it would make our lives for fantasy football so much easier.
-But it would also hurt Williams’ upside if the “situation” isn’t as desirable as it looks like on paper.
+But it would also hurt Williams’ upside if the “situation” isn’t as desirable as it looks on paper.

-Justin Herbert (QB – LAC)
+Justin Herbert (QB – LAC )

 I wanted to put Justin Herbert in this article because the market has soured on him like no other top fantasy QB before.
 And I can’t say that his suppressed ADP isn’t warranted.
 It is given the unknown of a run-heavy offense orchestrated by Greg Roman and Jim Harbaugh.
 Keenan Allen and Mike Williams are both gone.
 Herbert’s 2024 outlook is hardly perfect.
-But behind an upgraded OL, with an easy schedule and Herbert’s talent as the QB17 off the board…we’ve gone way too far.
+The plantar fascia injury from this preseason also added another wrinkle of concern.

 Remember, fantasy QB scoring is more tied to rushing and passing efficiency, not necessarily raw passing volume.
 I believe the market is overestimating the projected rushing of LA’s offense and not considering Herbert’s passing abilities enough.